 Personally, I think it looks magnificent and belongs in a museum — preferably behind four-inch thick glass, where cats and children will never be able to besmirch that pristine powder-snow plastic.
 But I’ll let you judge for yourself:

 You’d think the PS5 controller would be called the DualShock 5.
 Think again — this one’s called the DualSense.
 Whatever you think of the design, it’s a marked improvement over the already-solid DualShock 4.
 The DualSense will have adaptive triggers, meaning you can feel the tension shift as you do in-game tasks.
 It’ll also feature haptic feedback.
 And the Share button is gone, replaced by a “Create” button.
 (Sony hasn’t shared what, exactly, the difference is between the two.)

 Are we still talkin’ ‘bout Bugsnax?

 Will I have trouble getting one at launch?

 Maybe — but maybe not.
 According to reports in Nikkei and Bloomberg, Sony plans on ramping up initial production from around 5 or 6 million units to roughly 10 million.
 For context, according to The Verge, the PS4 sold 5 million or so units in its launch window.
 This nearly doubled PS5 output likely indicates that Sony is anticipating a lot of excitement for the latest console.
-Of course, the covid-19 pandemic shows no signs of abating any time soon, and we have no clue how it will impact the supply line later this year; shipping these units across the Pacific could prove difficult.
+Of course, the covid-19 pandemic shows no signs of abating any time soon, and we have no clue how it will impact the supply line later this year.
 Only time will tell on this one.